libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 {{% /tab %}}
 {{< /tabs >}}

-To learn more, read the offical GraphQL documentation on [Variables](https://graphql.org/learn/queries/#variables).
+To learn more, read the official GraphQL documentation on [Variables](https://graphql.org/learn/queries/#variables).

 ## Shortcuts for more expressive requests